jeffmm/cmake_tutorial/v2-submodules/README.md

-# Take Two v0.2
+# TakeTwoProject v0.1

 ## Let's create a new project that uses TakeTwo as a dependency

+In this project, we will include TakeTwo as a submodule in the parent project TakeTwoProject.
+Submodules are useful when
+* The submodule code and project code are part of a common codebase or suite that should be shipped together
+* The submodule code is not slow to compile
+* The submodule code is not a common dependency that a developer would expect their clients to install

+Submodules should not be used for libraries that are very large and cumbersome to install, or if the library can be easily installed using a package manager.

+As we will see later, containers can offer the best of both worlds, allowing developers to ship their pre-compiled library dependencies within a Docker image, with the disadvantage of requiring users to have Docker installed.

-Create a new git repository and give it a name like take_two_project
+Create a new git repository and give it a name like `take_two_project`.

 The project structure should look similar to this